vincent290587/ble_ant_lns/README.md

 # ble_ant_lns

-Sample application using the ble_lns_c library on the nRF52832
+Sample application using the ble_lns_c library on the nRF52832/nRF52840

 ## Environment

-You will need softdevice s332 V2.0.1 and nRF SDK 12.2
+You will need softdevice s332 V5 with nRF SDK V14

 ## Compilation

-cd pca10040/s332/armgcc
+cd pca100XX/s332/armgcc
-make (or make flash)
+make && make flash

 ## Use case